Instructions For How To Ride a Scooter

 Tips that every student riding a bike in Asia should remember!

 - ALWAYS WEAR A HELMET!
 A full-face helmet is recommended for better head protection.
-(Girls: it saves your face from nasty scars and asphalt rash as well.)
-Helmet is your cheapest life insurance!
+(It saves your face from nasty scars and asphalt rash as well.)
+A helmet is your cheapest life insurance!

 - DON’T DRINK AND DRIVE.
 Your reaction time is slow, you take unnecessary risks, and you are more likely to get into a serious accident.
 In Thailand, 26% of the road-deaths are to blame on drunk drivers (source:World Health Organization.)
 Grab a taxi or Uber instead, it’s cheap, and will save your life.